Nocton Hall

 Nocton Hall is a historic Grade II listed building in the village of Nocton, in Lincolnshire, England.
 The plaque on the north face of the Hall (see below) indicates that the original building dates back to about 1530 but since then there have been two notable reconstructions.
 Several prominent people have been residents of the house the most notable being Frederick John Robinson, 1st Earl of Ripon who was Prime Minister of the United Kingdom for a short time.

 During the First World War, the house was used as a convalescent home for wounded American Officers.
-In the Second World War, the Americans again used the house as a military hospital after which it was taken over by the RAF and an extensive hospital developed in the grounds.
+In the Second World War, the British Army used the house, after which it was taken over by the RAF and an extensive hospital developed in the grounds.
 It reverted to private use in the 1980s.
 In 2004 there was a major fire that left the building in a derelict state.
 Options are currently being considered regarding the future of the building.